EET368 Practice Test III

 Note: You can practice this test as many times as you desire; the system will cook you up a fresh batch of questions each time you access this page.

-1. What is meant by the term "high-side injection?"
+1. What is meant by the term "low-side injection?"

 a) The local oscillator operates with a large AC output signal